lichao2018/angryBird/README.md

 # angryBird
-a sample angryBird with box2d
+a simple angryBird with box2d